aspose-pdf-cloud/aspose-pdf-cloud-go/README.md

 Extract Text & Images of a PDF document online https://products.aspose.app/pdf/parser.

-## Enhancements in Version 24.9
+## Enhancements in Version 24.10
-- Develop DeleteDocumentLayer Method.
-- Develop GetDocumentLayers Method.
+- Develop a method to add XMP metadata.
-- How to extract PDF layer elements and create a new PDF
+- Develop a method to obtain XMP metadata in the XML form.
+- Develop a method to obtain XMP metadata in the JSON form.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

+## Bugs fixed in Version 24.10
+- PDF XFA form to Acro from conversion API results corrupt PDF.

 ## Installation
 ```